-You and I are real estate people – right?
-We’re good at finding deals, negotiating with people, crunching the numbers and managing relationships.
-We’re NOT a bunch of geeky computer nerds who sit around and write code all day.
+You and I are real estate people.
+We’re good at finding deals, negotiating with people, crunching the numbers, and managing relationships.
+We’re NOT a bunch of people who sit around and write code all day.

-When I first got into real estate investing, creating a website was out of the question for me.
-I didn’t know the first thing about how to build, edit or design a webpage that would actually be useful… and when you have no idea what you’re doing, it’s pretty easy to ignore or downplay the importance of the issue at hand.
+When I first got into real estate investing, creating a website was out of the question.
+I didn’t know the first thing about how to build, edit, or design a webpage that would actually be useful.
+And when you have no idea what you’re doing, it’s pretty easy to ignore or downplay the importance of the issue at hand.

 After a long period of procrastination, I eventually hired a developer to build my first website.
 The end product ended up costing me $1,500.
-It looked good (which was actually a great deal at the time), but it wasn’t the most functional website.
-It made me look credible (which certainly counted for something), but what I REALLY needed was a website that would give people the exact information they were looking for, as quickly as possible.
+It looked good (which was a great deal at the time), but it wasn’t the most functional.
+It made me look credible—which certainly counted for something—but what I REALLY needed was a website that would give people the exact information they were looking for as quickly as possible.

 Step 2 of this process will vary depending on what kind of website you’re trying to create.
 In the links below, I’ll show you a few different ways you can proceed by building any of the following:

-Each of these are websites are designed with a very specific purpose in mind and all of them can be very powerful when used correctly.
+Each website is designed with a specific purpose in mind; all can be very powerful when used correctly.

-A website won’t solve all your problems BUT, if you want to automate your business, build credibility, provide information to your customers around the clock and make more money in the long run, a great real estate website is an awesome way to help you do it.
-I’m not sure why any serious real estate professional wouldn’t have a website at work in their business, especially considering how simple and inexpensive they are to set up.
+A website won’t automatically solve all your problems.
+BUT, if you want to automate your business, build credibility, provide information to your customers around the clock, and make more money in the long run, a great real estate website is a fantastic way to help you do it.
+I’m not sure why any serious real estate professional wouldn’t have a website at work in their business, especially considering how simple and inexpensive it is to set up.

-That being said – I have encountered several people who have never gone through the motions of creating their own website.
-They have certainly survived, but I do think it has made life significantly more difficult than it needed to be.
+That said, I have encountered several people who have never gone through the motions of creating their website.
+They did survive, but I think it has made life significantly more difficult than it needed to be.

-Since I’m a referral partner for Bluehost (i.e. – I make a few bucks if/when you set up your website through my affiliate links above), I wanted to give you a little extra bonus if you decide to use this service.
+Since I’m a referral partner for Bluehost (i.e., I make a few bucks if/when you set up your website through my affiliate links above), I wanted to give you a little bonus if you decide to use this service.

-I spent a good chunk of time laying out the basic details on how I’ve been able to generate a lot of quality traffic for my various websites (i.e. – this blog alone gets hundreds of thousands of visitors each month, if that’s any indication).
+I spent a good chunk of time laying out the details on how I’ve been able to generate a lot of quality traffic for my various websites—this blog alone gets hundreds of thousands of visitors each month if that’s any indication.
 If you’re interested, I’d like to show you exactly how to generate this same kind of traffic for your websites too.